Rick-S-Yang/NSCC-Case-Comp/README.md

 - **Transparency and engagement can convert performance into credibility:**
   By making reliability metrics visible (live performance dashboard), rebranding social media with consistent visual identity, and launching localized, experience-driven campaigns, Flair can rebuild trust and improve brand affinity without sacrificing its ULCC cost advantage.

-## Deck Preview
-> Full slide preview from the final presentation.

 ### Problem Diagnosis
 - **Reputational Challenges**